 Below you can find more information.

-The observational part of our research is largely based on measurements carried out at the SMEAR III station located in Helsinki, Finland.
-We have two active sites, where the fluxes of CO2, H2O, heat and aerosol particles are continuosly measured using the eddy covariance (EC) technique (Fig. 1).
-The two sites represent different land uses: the semi-urban Kumpula (blue) has been running since 2004 (Vesala et al. 2008, Järvi et al. 2009) and the urban site, Hotel Torni (red, break in the measurements in 2020 due to building renovation), since 2009 in the city centre representing a highly built-up land cover (Nordbo et al. 2013, Kurppa et al. 2015).
+The observational part of our research is largely based on measurements carried out at the Kumpula station in Helsinki.
+We have two active sites where the fluxes of CO2, H2O, heat and aerosol particles are continuously measured using the eddy covariance (EC) technique (Fig. 1).
+The two sites represent different land uses: the semi-urban Kumpula (blue) has been running since 2004 (Vesala et al. 2008, Järvi et al. 2009) and the urban site, Hotel Torni (red), since 2009 in the city centre representing a highly built-up land cover (Nordbo et al. 2013, Kurppa et al. 2015).
 Within the approximate footprint of the Kumpula site, half of the surface is covered with vegetation, whereas in city centre the fraction is only 22%.
 Kumpula is also ICOS (Integrated Carbon Observation System) associated ecosystem station.
-In addition to the long-term measurements, we have conducted several EC measurement campaigns related to other compounds like COS, VOCs, CO and N2O.
+In addition to the long-term measurements, we have conducted several EC measurement campaigns related to other compounds including COS, VOC, CO and N2O.

 The current and past projects are

 Figure: The locations of the two eddy covariance (EC) stations in Helsinki (Karsisto et al. 2015).
 The 1 km circular areas around the station approximate the source areas for the EC measurements.